jmbh/EstimateFactorsEFA/README.md

 - `submit_jobs.sh` is a batch script that runs a single iteration of `Simulation.R` on the LISA custer of UvA
 - `submit_all.sh` is a batch script that submits `submit_jobs.sh` with seeds `1:200` to the LISA cluster

 The output of the simulation study is in the folder /output.
 In principle the simulation can also be run locally, bt running `Simulation.R` sequentially with seeds `1:200`.
-Each iteration took around 30 minutes, when running parallel on 12 cores.
-Note that five runs failed because of a rare convergence issue of an eigen-decomposition.
-We worked around this issue by running five extra runs.
+Each iteration took around 3h, when running parallel on 12 cores.
+Note that some runs failed because of a rare convergence issue of an eigen-decomposition.
+We worked around this issue by adding additional runs.

 ### Results
-- `Evaluation.R` preprocesses the simulation output, computes the numerical results shown in the paper and th results figures 1 and 2
+- `Evaluation.R` preprocesses the simulation output, computes the numerical results shown in the paper and the results Figures 1 and 2, and the figures in Appendices H and I
 - `Additional_Analyses.R` contains additional analyses reported in the paper that are not computed from the simulation results
-- `mini_Sim_MajorMinor.R` contains code to run the additional simulation study on minor/minor factors in the Appendix

 ### Tutorial
 - `Tutorial.R` contains the code of the tutorial in Appendix A and creates the figure in that appendix